This page is intended for McGill Science undergraduates who are interested in participating in the 2018 Undergraduate Research Conference (URC).

 Maximum poster size is 3.5 feet wide by 4 feet tall.
 [More information]

-- Be prepared to explain in non-technical language.
+- Use non-technical language.
 Judging teams will be mixed, and some judges will not be experts in your field.
 As well, students from other fields and members of the public may be interested in your project too!

 - your supervisor,